stjook/sudoku/README.md

 # Sudoku Validator
 Sudoku Validator is a command line java application that validates a sudoku which is given in a csv (.csv or .txt) file.
+In case of a valid Sudoku the validator returns **0** and non-zero for an invalid one.

 ## Sudoku validation rules
 A given Sudoku is **valid** if all of the following rules are fulfilled.
 1. Each row must contain the digits 1-9 without repetition